-'Storm Lake' Documentary Depicts The Triumph And Struggle Of A Local Newspaper
+'Storm Lake' documentary depicts the triumph and struggle of a local newspaper

 DAVIES: Tell us a little bit about Storm Lake and the surrounding area.

-DAVIES: The Salt Lake is the county seat of Buena Vista County, which, if you look on a map, is a perfect square.
+DAVIES: Storm Lake is the county seat of Buena Vista County, which, if you look on a map, is a perfect square.
 A lot of farms in the surrounding community, right?

 DAVIES: People who follow journalism have been saying for a long time that people need real information, reliable information, not just something that pops up on a social media site, but something that's published by someone who will be there and is credible and, you know, has libel insurance and talks to people of all sides.
 It's important that people get real information and news about, you know, the world and politics and policy.
 But it's also, you remind us, important for maintaining a community.
 You say Iowa - towns in Iowa are generally about as strong as their banks and their newspaper.
 What does your paper paper do for the community, do you think, its presence there?
 What does it do besides just give people information?

-A CULLEN: Well, for example, our lake was sedimenting in from agricultural runoff.
+CULLEN: Well, for example, our lake was sedimenting in from agricultural runoff.
 And we launched a campaign to restore the lake through dredging and watershed protection - conservation practices in the watershed and working with Senator Tom Harkin and Governor Tom Vilsack.
 We were able to build a 20-year watershed protection and lake dredging operation which removed 700,000 cubic yards of silt from Storm Lake.
 That's Iowa black gold sitting at the bottom of our lake.
 And that's just one example of what the newspaper has has been able to accomplish.
-And by bringing the community together, farmers, bankers, environmentalists, fishermen, we're all pulling for lake dredging.
+And by bringing the community together - farmers, bankers, environmentalists, fishermen - we're all pulling for lake dredging.

 And the newspaper was leading the campaign.
 So it did bring the community together.
 And oftentimes, and especially in rural communities, it's very difficult to pass a bond issue to build a new school building.
 And Storm Like passes with 60% or 70% approval ratings because the newspapers constantly urging the public that we've got to be a growing rural community, otherwise we're declining.
 So I think those are two great examples.